dzaima/CBQN/README.md

 A `target_arch=(x86-64|aarch64|generic)` make argument must be present (`generic` will work always, but a more specific argument will enable significant optimizations), as the default is to choose based on `uname`.

-Furthermore, most build targets will need a non-cross-compiled version of CBQN at build time to run Singeli and/or the build system.
+Furthermore, all build targets (except `-makeonly` ones) will need a non-cross-compiled version of CBQN at build time to run build.bqn and (if enabled) Singeli.
 For those, a `make for-build` will need to be ran before the primary build, configured to not cross-compile. (this step only needs a C compiler (default is `CC=cc` here), and doesn't need libffi, nor a C++ compiler).

 ## License